robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

 - Player 1 throws paper, player 2 throws rock (Player 1 wins, paper covers rock)
 - ...and so on...

-We can capture the information about _who_ wins with three facts and two more
+We can capture the information about _who_ wins a new relational proposition `outcome _ _ _`, with three facts, and two more rules:
-rules:

     outcome rock crushes scissors.
     outcome scissors cuts paper.